An Editor’s Arc: A Conversation with David Hamilton

 We both hoped, Kim and I, way back then in the late ’70s, that the Review would make room for the personal essay.
 Best American Essays, a Pushcart Prize for an essay, things like that were about a decade off.
 But something was in the air.
 Our Review had already made an occasional feature of what it called “Journalit” — not scholarship but prose commentary with an informal feel.
 Meanwhile, as I have said, a cadre of teachers all across the land found a hint of literature in first year composition, and by so doing warmed a place in the academy for the essay.

 Also, as I took over the Review, our MFA program in nonfiction was just taking shape.
-Back then we called it an MA with an emphasis in writing, an MA/W. I taught in the program from its beginning and directed it for a few years in the early ’90s after it had become an MFA program.
+Back then we called it an MA with an emphasis in writing, an MA/W. I taught in the program from its beginning and directed it for a few years early this century after it had become an MFA program.
 My colleagues — Carl Klaus, Susan Lohafer, Carol de St. Victor, Brooks Landon, and Paul Diehl especially — were among those comp teachers who found they liked it.
 We called it Expository Writing, but it was really the Essay.
 At least it led me to write essays, or to so aspire.
 Some early ones on academic subjects had taken tentative essayistic turns, but the first time that I could say, hey, maybe I’m getting into it, was with “Hometown,” the first essay in my 2019 collection, A Certain Arc.

 It’s a wonderful piece.